xy-241/CS-Notes/content/Networking Protocol/DNS/DNS Record.md

 - A mapping between a [[Hostname]] to another [[IP Address]] or Hostname
 - Each record comes with a [[TTL]]

+>[!bigbrain] Local DNS Record vs Public DNS Record
+> If we have the DNS Record with the same name on both a [Local DNS server](https://docs.pi-hole.net/guides/dns/unbound/) and a Public DNS server like `1.1.1.1`.
+The DNS record inside the local DNS server **will always be used** if your local DNS server has a record.

 >[!tip]- Check the status DNS propagation
 > You can check it on [DNS Checker - DNS Check Propagation Tool](https://dnschecker.org/#A/www.hello-algo.com).
 This is useful to see if a particular DNS record is taking effect already or not.